Fluke (band): Oto and Risotto

-Progressive History X and Progressive History XXX
+Puppy and other work after Tournier's departure

+In 2000, an internal promotional CD named The Xmas Demos surfaced and leaked online, which included early versions of many of the tracks intended for their upcoming album Puppy.
+Speculation about a new album was furthered when the remaining members of Fluke released a series of singles in 2001 and 2002.
+"Slap It: The Return" signaled a break from the past, with the writing credits listed simply as "Bryant/Fugler", while "Pulse" exemplified a darker style and was released on the One Little Indian label.

-After Tournier's departure, two "Best Of" albums were released, Progressive History X, a compilation spanning their entire ten year producing history, and, in 2001, Progressive History XXX, a three CD box-set including many rare and hard to find mixes.
-Both releases were packaged with artwork from "Just Your Average Second On This Planet" 1997–1998, Discotheque by David Bethell The box-set contained black, red, white and blue versions of the same original cover art, and had a poster of the silhouette image on one side and all other album covers on the back.
+Two "Best Of" albums were also released in 2001 and 2002, Progressive History X, a compilation spanning their ten year producing history, and Progressive History XXX, a three CD box-set including many rare and hard to find mixes.

 In 2002, The Fluke DJs were formed, a live-show pairing of Fugler and Hugh Bryder.
-Bryder was a DJ who had assisted Fluke in their live performances since 1993 as well as working with other DJs such as Seb Fontaine while holding a DJ residency at MTV's special event parties.
+Bryder was a DJ who had assisted Fluke in their live performances since 1993 and had worked with DJs such as Seb Fontaine while holding a DJ residency at MTV's special event parties.
 This seemed to indicate further rifts within the band as this DJ combination included neither Bryant nor Tournier.
-However, Fugler denied these rumours shortly after they surfaced claiming that the band merely needed some time away from each other after their intense work on Risotto.
+Fugler denied these rumours, claiming that the band merely needed some time away from each other after their intense work on Risotto.